TRAVELABROOD.COM.AU

 Húsavík

-Húsavík in the north east of the country is a major centre for whale watching and was an export harbour for silica which is extracted from lake Mývatn.
+Húsavík in the northeast of the country is a major centre for whale watching and was an export harbour for silica which is extracted from lake Mývatn.
 The Húsavík Museum is well worth a visit, with the maritime museum attached, it is a great place to learn about the pioneers of Iceland.

 The Húsavík campground is located near the swimming pool and in walking distance of town.
 Fortunately, there is a new campground being built, which should have better facilities.